eminently/chopsticks/README.md

 [chopsticks.cash](https://api.chopsticks.cash) API will exclusively connect to these 3+ nodes that we will maintain.

-## Contribute and Support Us
+## Contribute To And Support The Project

 Join chopsticks.cash [Telegram group](https://t.me/joinchat/FmkGFhJBwEvLb00XQ1ztIA) and share your feedback and ideas with the team!

-In order to help us developing the API and running the AWS nodes, you can donate some [$BCH](https://coinmarketcap.com/currencies/bitcoin-cash/), here is our wallet address: [1AWpZ721wD4LXurMvNFwc42sUGcF5NaA7t](https://www.blocktrail.com/BCC/address/1AWpZ721wD4LXurMvNFwc42sUGcF5NaA7t).
-Thanks you so much if you do so!
+In order to help us develop the API and run the AWS nodes, you can donate some [$BCH](https://coinmarketcap.com/currencies/bitcoin-cash/), please send it to our wallet address: [1AWpZ721wD4LXurMvNFwc42sUGcF5NaA7t](https://www.blocktrail.com/BCC/address/1AWpZ721wD4LXurMvNFwc42sUGcF5NaA7t).
+You will be part of the journey, a founding member!